Nyco/Lean-Storytelling/README.md

 # Lean Storytelling

-**Lean storytelling**: pitch and share your business idea in one minute
+**Lean storytelling**: pitch and share your business or product in one minute

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-sa/4.0/)

 What Lean Storytelling is:

-* Technique to tell stories easily, using common good practices, to be understood by your audience
+* Technique to tell stories easily, using best practices, in order to be understood by your audience

 More:

 * It is a basic set of recipes to help shape a story
-* It is quite easy to read and understand, but difficult to master
+* It is quite easy to read and understand, but difficult to master: practice a lot
-* Fit for a products and features development, not to be a succesful Hollywood screenwriter or awarded novelist
+* Fit for a businesses, products and features development (NOT to be a succesful Hollywood screenwriter or awarded novelist)
-* Usable from early stage to delivery: empathy, problem discovery, ideation, specs, development, test, deployment, communication, sales, advertising, explainer videos, documentation
+* Usable from early stage to delivery phases: empathy, problem discovery, ideation, specs, development, test, deployment, communication, sales, advertising, explainer videos, documentation
-* Keep everyone in sync and aligned across different teams, remove some of the natural friction
+* Keep everyone in sync and aligned across different teams, remove some of the natural friction and misunderstading
-* People will understand the "why", the goal, the guiding light
+* People will understand the "why", the goal, the guiding light, the north star of you story
 * Inspired by Lean Canvas, Monomyth, and The Golden Circle
-* Roots in Agile, Lean Startup, Design Thinking, UX research
+* Roots in Agile, Lean Startup, Design Thinking, UX research, entrepreneurship
-* Very simple and humble, voluntarily limited by design, using the systemic approach
+* Very simple and humble, voluntarily minimalistic by design, using the systemic approach

 # Overview of the playbook

-* Tell a story, using the base ingredients.
+* Tell a story, using the base ingredients
-* If you want/need to detail, use the options.
+* If you want/need to detail, use the options
-* Try, learn, get feedback, remix, change, and adapt to your audience, always & continuously!
+* Try, learn, get feedback, remix, change, and adapt to your audience, always & continuously
-* If you reduce your story to the bare minimum, just a few words, you might land on your Unique Value Proposition (UVP).
+* If you reduce your story to the bare minimum, just a few words, you might land on your Unique Value Proposition (UVP)
-* If you want to seriously learn strong story telling techniques, read the right litterature.
+* If you want to seriously learn strong story telling techniques, read the right litterature
 * This story telling technique differentiates: it is lean and agile, not generic, more dedicated to businesses

 ## Basic story

-* **Target**
-* **Problem**
-* **Solution**
+These are the three building blocks, the foundations of a good story:

+* **Target**: the user or the buyer, the hero of the journey/adventure, the one who will unergo the biggest changes
+* **Problem**: the target's problem or antagonism
+* **Solution**: your solution, but don't say too much about it

 ## Detailed story

+Add the necessary details, to re-inforce the story:

 * Target
-    * **Empathy**
+    * **Empathy**: what the target sees, feels, hears, says
 * Problem
-    * **Consequences**
+    * **Consequences**: the impact of the problem on the target's daily life
 * Solution
-    * **Benefits**
+    * **Benefits**: the benefits that your solution offers

 ## Full story

-* **Context**
+Add a contextual start, and an inspirationnal end:

+* **Context**: in what landscape the target evolves
 * Target
     * Empathy
 * Problem
     * Consequences
 * Solution
     * Benefits
-* **Why**
+* **Why**: the main motivator behind the story

 ## Extension pack

 Add any item, wherever you feel:
-* Alternatives
+* Challenge of the audience, a open question
+* Quote, in order to validate the pain point or the benefits
+* Alternatives, unsatisfying solutions to the hero's problem
-* Competition
+* Competition to the solution, but yours is better
-* Unfair advantage
+* Unfair advantage of your solution
-* Challenge, question mark
+* Warnings
-* Self-benefits
+* Self-benefits on your business/product
 * Stages in AARRR
-* Warnings
-* Quote
+* Call To Action
+* A failure, a failed attempt before the solution is found

 ## Summary

+In a simple tables, this gives:

 | Core items | Detail items | Complete story |
 |:--:|:--|:--|